aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/claims.md

 table.dynamodb.awsblueprints.io   XDynamoDBTable   awsblueprints.io/v1alpha1   143m
 ```

-On querying the `XDynamoDBTable` XR which is not confined to any namespace, we can observe that it creates DynamoDB Managed Resource `Table`.
+When querying the `XDynamoDBTable` XR, which is not confined to any namespace, we can observe that it creates a DynamoDB managed resource `Table`:

 ```bash
 $ kubectl get XDynamoDBTable -o yaml | grep "resourceRefs:" -A 3